Thomas Bodström: Political career

-Thomas Bodström was the Swedish Minister for Justice in the two last succeeding governments of the Swedish Prime Minister Göran Persson, from 2000 to 2006.
-From October 2006 until October 2010, he was the chairman of the Riksdag committee for judicial issues.
-When the new parliament, that was elected in 2010, was inaugurated, Bodström lost his position as a committee chairman.
-Bodström shortly afterwards requested half-time leave of absence from his seat in the parliament, combined with half-time parental leave, in order to relocate to the USA together with his family.
-His request for leave of absence was denied by the Social Democratic group leader in the parliament, and Bodström has thus left his seat in the Parliament.
-His part-time parental leave was already granted from the Swedish Social Insurance Administration.
-Thomas Bodström is also active as the chairman of the children's rights organization ECPAT Sweden.

-Thomas Bodström is the son of Lennart Bodström, who was Swedish Minister for Foreign Affairs from 1982 to 1985 in the Olof Palme government.
-In his youth, however, Thomas Bodström was not involved in party politics.
-Instead, his first brush with media attention came as a football player in AIK, a team in the Premier Division of the Swedish Football league, 1987–1989.
-In 1990, he graduated from Stockholm University with a Degree of Master of Laws, LL.M.
+In 1990, Bodström graduated from Stockholm University with a Degree of Master of Laws, LL.M.
 After that, he worked as a lawyer for ten years.
 During his career, he took interest in international affairs, and in 1999, he joined the board of the Swedish branch of the international organisation Lawyers Without Borders.

 However, when Prime Minister Göran Persson announced his new cabinet appointment on 11 October 2000, Bodström was a completely unknown face to most of the political journalists attending the press conference.
 At the time, he was not even a member of the Social Democratic Party.
-Although Bodström was unaccustomed to national politics at the time, he has managed to keep his job, despite calls for his resignation, especially loudly voiced after several high-profile prison breaks during the summer of 2004.
+Although Bodström was a newcomer to national politics, he remained in his post until 2006 in two Persson cabinets, surviving calls for his resignation after several high-profile prison breaks during summer 2004.
+During his term in office, Bodström was heavily criticized by advocates of privacy and liberal think tanks, for acting to give the police the opportunity to monitor those who might be involved in minor crimes, as well as other things they argued were intrusive to privacy.
 He has written a book, 700 dagar i Rosenbad (700 days in Rosenbad), about his experiences as a newcomer in the government.

+From October 2006 until October 2010, he was the chairman of the Riksdag committee for judicial issues.
+When the new parliament was elected in 2010, Bodström lost his position as a committee chairman.
+Shortly after that, he requested half-time leave of absence from his seat in parliament, combined with half-time parental leave, in order to relocate to the United States with his family.
+His part-time parental leave was already granted from the Swedish Social Insurance Administration, but his request for leave of absence was denied by the Social Democratic group leader in the parliament, and Bodström thus resigned his seat in the Parliament.